Skip to content

 }

-For Floe-native record composition, use ...Spread in { } definitions instead.
+Compiles to A & B. For Floe-native record composition, prefer ...Spread in a { } record body.

 // Named